 - Manage property by paying for property insurance, rent or mortgages, property clean-up, or pay for a property management company to maintain and rent the property

 There are two forms of conservatorship:

-This entails a court-appointed person to care for someone who is unable to care for themselves or their assets for reasons found sufficient by the courts.
+This entails a court-appointed person to care for individuals who are unable to care for themselves or their assets for reasons found sufficient by the courts.

 Any individual can petition the courts to initiate this process.
-Sufficient evidence of the conservatee’s inability to manage their affairs is required prior to the appointment of a conservator.
+Sufficient evidence of the conservatee’s inability to manage his or her affairs is required prior to the appointment of a conservator.
 A probate conservator’s appointment is usually permanent.

 This is a specific type of conservatorship that gives an individual authority over a person with a verified mental disorder that is found in the Diagnostic and Statistical Manual of Mental Disorders(DSM), a list of diagnosed mental illnesses.

 These are commonly used for people who are incapacitated due to mental illness, and they require involuntary treatment or court-mandated placement into a health care facility.
 Because more power is granted to an LPS conservatorship, a thorough evaluation at the hands of designated professionals is needed to initiate the process.
 The conservatorship is granted for 30 days initially and, if needed, thereafter extended for a year, with annual extensions upon re-applying.